 My career started later than most.
 When I graduated high school I was trying to get into music school which didn't pan out.
 Instead, I ended up working a range of jobs, while trying to figure out what was next for my life.
 Before going back to college in my early twenties, I was a cashier, overnight stock boy, tire tech, skateboard shop employee, grocery department supervisor, meat department supervisor, and lastly a school photography assistant.

 In my third semester of college, I was ready to get my hands dirty so to speak.
 I researched local companies who were in the web design space and emailed a few of them.
-Through hard work and persistance, I got my first job as front end developer at a web design agency, Breakthrough Design Group.
+Through hard work and persistence, I got my first job as a front-end developer at a web design agency, Breakthrough Design Group.

-There I spent my time and energy building web sites for a range of companies from small local non-profits to start ups to corporations.
-Throughout my time there, I learned the basics of how to refine a companies digital presence, build and launch their web sites and applications, and grow their traffic and optimize conversions through experimentation and search engine optimization.
+There I spent my time and energy building websites for a range of companies from small local non-profits to start-ups to corporations.
+Throughout my time there, I learned the basics of how to refine companies digital presence, build and launch their websites and applications, and grow their traffic and optimize conversions through experimentation and search engine optimization.

 After a few years, I wanted to see if I could land a higher profile opportunity.
 By chance, I found a company called Omada Health.
 I flew out to San Francisco for an interview and two weeks later, with only a backpack and my dog, I was on my way to SF.
 It was a golden opportunity and one that skyrocketed my career.

 As we scaled the company, I became focused on solving a problem that we had there.
-We had a whole slew of back end engineers, a few front end engineers, and even less designers.
-There had to be a way to scale our design & front end code, I thought.
+We had a whole slew of back-end engineers, a few front-end engineers, and even fewer designers.
+There had to be a way to scale our design & front-end code, I thought.
 That's when I started to get interested in design systems and scaling design.
 This ultimately led me to Twitter.
-By the time I left Omada, we went from ~30 employess to 300, a couple thousand participants in the program to almost ~100,000, in just a few short years.
+By the time I left Omada, we went from ~30 employees to 300, a couple of thousand participants in the program to almost ~100,000, in just a few short years.

 I've been fortunate to work with incredible businesses, solving problems of all sizes.
 As I continue to expand and refine my skillset, I look for companies who are interested in solving problems with a focus on design.
 If that is you, Let's talk.